Semiotics, Snow White and Mary: A Mystical Rose by Any Other Name?

 To sum up, analysis from the production process leaves evidence for a few deductions on meaning.
 Snow White was to be a manifestly innocent young virgin.
 The wicked queen was intended as an archetypal evil foe.
 Such enmity between a good woman and a satanic figure is linked explicitly to Mary and Satan in the final sequence of Fantasia, which began production as Snow White was released.
 I do not consider it coincidental that William Tytla, who directed the animation for the Mary-Satan sequence in Fantasia, also worked on Snow White.
 Confirmation of an intentional parallel might require perusal of production notes for Snow White at Disney's archives, though a drawing of "Madonna Duck" done by a Disney animator around this time is already suggestive.

 Disney's own statements concerning his intended meaning(s) are quite sparse.
 In fact, shortly after the opening of Snow White, Paul Dorsey wrote:

 We have examined the opinions of several commentators and a number of my own.
 More could be added.
-For example, 'feminists' frequently dismiss the Snow White romance as unattainable ideals.
-One could posit that Disney dropped Grimm's reference to the heroine's parents in order to allude to Eve, etc.
+For example, "feminists" frequently dismiss the Snow White romance as unattainable ideals.
+Or one could posit that Disney dropped Grimm's reference to the heroine's parents in order to allude to Eve, etc.

 New ideas could be examined using this methodology.
 Those discussed were examined by critical analysis of the film's final and intermediate versions.
 Finally, we heard Disney's own words.
 This is the hermeneutic circle.
 By design, it yields no final conclusions, no textbook answers, only insights upon which to reflect in a dialectic dynamic.
 If nothing else, I offer this study as a model for others that might help correct some of the critically untenable, subjective interpretations of art which are all-too-common in articles published by contemporary scholars.